Quantum Algorithms for Structured Prediction

 Here and in what follows, $\partial_j$ is used as an abbreviation of the notation of partial derivatives with respect to the vector $w$, that is, $\partial_j= \partial/\partial w_j$.
 The assumption is that access to such an oracle would require logarithmically many qubits in the size of the Hermitian matrix and the output precision of the oracle.
-For instance, if $f_i(-, w)$ is a quadratic polynomial in binary variables with quadratic and linear coefficients dependent on $w$, we may associate the energies of an Ising model with logarithmically many spins to the function $f_i(-, w)$.
-For more-general remarks on the construction of the oracle, we refer the reader to \cite[Section~2]{van2017quantum}.
+For instance, if $f_i(-, w)$ is a quadratic polynomial in binary variables with quadratic and linear coefficients dependent on $w$, as is the case in many machine learning tasks (refer to \cref{sec:intro} and in particular \cref{ex:Ising_model}), we may associate the energies of an Ising model with logarithmically many spins to the function $f_i(-, w)$.

 The operator $\max^\beta$ would then simply be the negative free energy of $H_i^w$: